 And to continue learning, don’t miss dozens more free books for many Adobe products, covering recent versions of all major applications.

-How to Work Creatively with Photoshop Textures, in Under Five Minutes:
+How to Work Creatively with Photoshop Textures, in Under Three Minutes:

 Download More Free Textures!